Mookie Betts Preview, Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The Giants pitching staff is 22nd in MLB with a collective 8.5 strikeouts per nine innings.
+- The 8.6 strikeouts per nine innings compiled by the Giants pitching staff ranks 18th in the league.

-- The Giants have a 4.06 team ERA that ranks 12th across all MLB pitching staffs.
+- The Giants have a 4.07 team ERA that ranks 12th among all league pitching staffs.

-- The Giants give up the first-fewest home runs in baseball (169 total, 1.1 per game).
+- Giants pitchers combine to surrender the fewest home runs in baseball (172 total, 1.1 per game).

-- Winn (1-2 with a 3.89 ERA and 30 strikeouts in 37 2/3 innings pitched) gets the start for the Giants, his fifth of the season.
+- Beck (3-3) pitches for the Giants to make his third start this season.

-- The right-hander's last appearance came on Saturday, Sept.
-16 against the Colorado Rockies, when he went four innings, surrendering three earned runs while giving up three hits.
+- His last time out was out of the bullpen on Sunday when the right-hander threw 4 1/3 innings against the Los Angeles Dodgers, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.